fletcher/MultiMarkdown-5/README.md

 To download the source:

-*	Obtain the source from the github repository (Download a zipfile of the source won't allow you to configure the submodules -- it's much better to use git):
+*	Obtain the source from the github repository (Downloading a zipfile of the source won't allow you to configure the submodules -- it's much better to use git):